-Unique for microcomputers of the time, a number of different second processor units could be connected to the BBC microcomputer as to increase its performance so that programs ran faster, could handle more text, make better use of the high resolution graphics and so on.
+Unique for microcomputers of the time, a number of different second processor (co-processor or copro for short) units could be connected to the BBC microcomputer (including the BBC Master) as to increase its performance so that programs ran faster, could handle more text, make better use of the high resolution graphics, grant compatibility with software designed for other computers, and so on.
 The BBC micro had a specialised interface for second processors known as the 'Tube' interface but the main Tube hardware (an ULA) was in the second processor unit, lowering the cost of the BBC Micro somewhat.

 With a second processor connected, the CPU in the BBC micro became the 'host' and handled just the I/O (screen, keyboard, disk, etc.) while the second processor, the 'parasite', actually ran the main program.
 The second processor and BBC Micro communicate with each other over the Tube connection by sending messages to one another and this is done through a number of memory registers.

-Please read the following sections to learn further about the various types of second processor for the BBC micro including the Master.
+Please read the following sections to learn further about the various types of second processor for the BBC Micro and Master computers.

 When the BBC Micro boots with a second processor connected and powered on the main language interpreter is copied to the second processor's memory through the Tube interface.
 Although the language program is transferred to the second processor's memory, taking up 16KB of memory, that still leaves 48KB of memory for programs.

 The BBC Micro's main memory (32KB for model B) can now be used purely for I/O and the second processor's RAM for the program and its data to be run and this works with both the standard BASIC and HIBASIC.
-Because the BBC Micro's CPU is handling I/O, which includes responding to interrupts, programs can be executed much faster on the second processor, as much as twice as fast.
-Even standard BASIC programs, which have no awareness of a connected second processor will run faster and the added RAM can be used by new programs.
+Because the BBC Micro's CPU is handling I/O, which includes responding to interrupts, programs can be executed much faster on the second processor, as much as twice as fast, or at least it was claimed - further on I give the results of some simple tests I did.
+Even standard BASIC programs, which have no awareness of a connected second processor will run faster and the added RAM can be used by newly written programs.

 Instead of powering on the second processor first you can turn it on after the BBC Micro is powered on and then press CTRL+BREAK to reset the computer which should then display the second processor message previously mentioned.
 If at any time you want to stop using the second processor and use the BBC Micro as 'standalone' then simply switch the second processor off and press CTRL+BREAK.